 Cooperation, the first problem for every CEO.
 Where the red tape of bureaucracy fails, culture is a powerful way to engage people and align work with your business purpose.

-Commonplace values such as integrity, service and innovation show mediocre ambitions.
+Commonplace values such as service, integrity, innovation and teamwork show mediocre ambitions.
 Aspire to a grand purpose?
-Champion values that are colourful, bold and unique.
+Champion values that are colourful, bold, and unique.